anion gap low

 In my work, I very rarely encounter an anion gap low value.
 A very low anion gap is very rare.
 It is usually a one-time occurrence, but less often recurring.

 A clinically very low value is most often due to a measurement error or, less commonly, a complicated medical condition that requires assessment.
-This is why we usually repeat the very low value, as research JAMA study [4] suggests.
+This is why we usually repeat the very low value, as the JAMA study [4] suggests.

 Main causes of anion gap low